Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

-The three neutrino picture provides a description of flavour oscillations which is consistent with data.
-As a result, the mass splitting, mixing angles and the Dirac CP-phase have been determined with increasing precision in the last years.
-Nonetheless, as it is discussed in Section \ref{sec:global}, there are still some open questions which are being targeted by current and next-generation experiments.
 Kinematic measurements, such as those based on observations of single $\beta$ decay discussed in Sec.~\ref{sec:expbeta}, will soon provide an extremely robust constraint on the absolute scale of neutrino masses.
-If neutrinos are assumed to be Majorana particles, the non-observation of $0\nu\beta\beta$ can be used to provide complementary information on the mass scale, see Sec.~\ref{sec:expbetabeta}.
-Constraints from kinematic measurements are model-independent, but less tight than those from $0\nu\beta\beta$ (and cosmology).
-Conversely, inferences on neutrino masses from $0\nu\beta\beta$ searches have to rely on theoretical assumptions, like the already-mentioned Majorana nature of neutrinos, or the fact that there is a direct relationship between the mass mechanism and the $0\nu\beta\beta$ decay rate.
+If neutrinos are assumed to be Majorana particles, the non-observation of $0\nu2\beta$ can be used to provide complementary information on the mass scale, see Sec.~\ref{sec:expbetabeta}.
+Constraints from kinematic measurements are model-independent, but less tight than those from $0\nu2\beta$ (and cosmology).
+Conversely, inferences on neutrino masses from $0\nu2\beta$ searches have to rely on theoretical assumptions, like the already-mentioned Majorana nature of neutrinos, or the fact that there is a direct relationship between the mass mechanism and the $0\nu2\beta$ decay rate.

 Oscillation results and direct neutrino mass probes, such as $\beta$ decay, neutrino-less double $\beta$ decay and cosmological observations, can all be used to obtain information on the mass ordering.
-In the case of flavour oscillations, the ordering affects the oscillation pattern, as detailed in Sec~\ref{sec:global} below.
+In the case of flavor oscillations, the ordering affects the oscillation pattern, as detailed in Sec~\ref{sec:global} below.
 In the case of probes of the absolute mass scale, the sensitivity comes from the fact that part of the relevant parameter space is only available in the case of NO.

 Beyond the three-neutrino paradigm, there are anomalous results that could be interpreted as a consequence of the existence of eV-scale sterile neutrinos, with potentially significant consequences in particle physics and cosmology.
 These are originating from measurement of neutrinos from accelerators, nuclear reactors, and from radioactive sources.
 In analogy with the three-flavor neutrino results, there are sterile neutrino global fits designed to incorporate relevant experimental evidence.
 These are discussed in further detail in Sec.~\ref{sec:beyond3}.
 In the same section, we also address current constraints on nonstandard neutrino interactions.